pierregillon/Reqnroll.Extensions.FluentTableAsserter/readme.md

 ## Remaining tasks

 - [x] natively handle enumeration without converter
+- [ ] protect if no column match any property defined
 - [ ] handle single object assertion (instead of list)
 - [ ] add more examples
 - [ ] reversed converter from value to column value